FriendsOfREDAXO/redaxo-mit-bimmelbam/README.md

 ### REDAXO

-This project does not contain _not_ REDAXO installation.
+This project does _not_ contain REDAXO installation.
 Once your gulp tasks have completed successfully, you can now __manually add REDAXO into__ the /app directory. __It already contains the common REDAXO folders.__

 Once your REDAXO is up and running, you can implement the website with templates and modules as usual.
 Take the HTML from the prototype (adapt file paths as required) and include the same assets.
 When done, you’ll see a working REDAXO website whose output is identical to the prototype.